acaylor/ajs-blog/content/posts/argocd.md

   - argoCD
 ---

+_updated: 2024-02-01_

 Once you have a kubernetes environment running, a tool like [argoCD][1] can help you manage applications that you want to deploy on kubernetes.
 ArgoCD expects a pattern of using [git][2] repositories as the source of truth for defining the state of your applications.
-You can communicate with the kubernetes API by submiting requests in [YAML][3] or [JSON][4] format.
+You can communicate with the kubernetes API by submitting requests in [YAML][3] or [JSON][4] format.
 I am going to be focusing on managing applications with [helm][5] charts.

 ArgoCD automates the deployment of applications in kubernetes.
 Application deployments can track updates to git branches, tags, or pinned to a specific version of manifests at a specific commit.